BhagyaLakshmi518/log_analysis/README.md

           •	Python (version 2.7 or version 3.6)
           •	Virtual Box
           •	Vagrant
+	        psycopg2 (in order to run the pyhton file)

 ### Environment Setup:
 #### Steps for entering into vagrant environment: